fastapi/sqlmodel/docs/tutorial/create-db-and-table.md

 * `sqlite:///databases/local/application.db`
 * `sqlite:///db.sqlite`

-For SQLAlchemy, there's also a special one, which is a database all *in memory*, this means that it is deleted after the program terminates, and it's also very fast:
+SQLite supports a special database that lives all *in memory*.
+Hence, it's very fast, but be careful, the database gets deleted after the program terminates.
+You can specify this in-memory database by using just two slash characters (`//`) and no file name:

 * `sqlite://`